-If have been harmed by your antidepressant, you may be asking, “What are the side effects of Zoloft?”
+If you have been harmed by your antidepressant, you may be asking, “What are the side effects of Zoloft?”
 A Pennsylvania defective drug attorney can help file a Zoloft lawsuit.
 For those suffering from mental illness, prescription medication may be the answer.
-But when a prescription is a defective drug that causes injury or harm, legal remedies need to be sought.
+However, when a prescription is a defective drug that causes injury or harm, legal remedies need to be sought.

 What is Zoloft?